EliottJaquierEdu/ROR/doc/doc.md

 We removed the propotions_asserts table because it was not useful for the project.
 It was used to store which ruby functions to call to know if a student passed but we decided to store this information in the student model (more related to business logic).

+### Examination Date Removal
+We initially had a separate `expected_date` field for examinations but removed it for several reasons:
+Examinations are always linked to a specific course instance (see course design chapter for more info) and the course already contains the date information
+- In a school setting, examinations always occur during their respective courses
+- The course date provides the temporal context for the examination
+- Grades and other related data can reference the course date when needed This eliminate the potential date mismatch between courses and examinations (making it compliant with SQL normal forms)

+### Teacher-Course Relationship
+We added a direct relationship between teachers and courses to establish clear ownership and responsibility within the academic system:
+   - Each course must have an assigned teacher.
+This creates clear accountability for course delivery and enables tracking of teacher workload and scheduling

 ## Authentication
 References :
 - https://guides.rubyonrails.org/security.html